Not long ago, I met a woman named Bea.

 “Control [of oneself] by oneself.”—Andrea Bell

 We all experience negative emotions at one time or another.
 However, mindfulness leads to present-moment awareness and acceptance of the negative emotional experience.
-While not removing what’s causing the pain, in mindfulness, we don’t remain stuck and can bear up under and recover from discomfort.
+While not removing what’s causing the pain, in mindfulness, we don’t remain stuck and can bear up and recover from discomfort.

 “Most people are afraid of suffering.
 But suffering is a kind of mud to help the lotus flower of happiness to grow.”—Thich Nhat Hanh